QiaoyaWu/qiaoyawu.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I’m Qiaoya Wu (吴巧雅, "Woo, Chow-Yah"), a fourth-year PhD student in the Department of Astronomy at the University of Illinois, Urbana-Champaign, working with [Prof. Yue Shen](http://quasar.astro.illinois.edu/index.html#).
-My research focuses on **active galactic nuclei (AGNs)** and **quasars**, especially their multi-wavelength observations, spectral surveys, and photoionization models.
-I am passionate about understanding the vicinity of supermassive black holes and their statistical properties across redshift.
+Hi, I’m Qiaoya Wu (吴巧雅, "Woo, Chow-Yah"), a fifth-year PhD student in the Department of Astronomy at the University of Illinois, Urbana-Champaign, working with [Prof. Yue Shen](http://quasar.astro.illinois.edu/index.html#).
+My research focuses on **active galactic nuclei (AGNs)** and **quasars**, especially their multi-wavelength spectral properties, BLR photoionization models and accretion physics.

 📄 [View CV](http://qiaoyawu.github.io/files/CV_for_web.pdf)